aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 Note that security groups are recommended as the primary data-plane isolation mechanism between applications that may coexist in the same VPC.
 It is anticipated that unrelated applications would coexist in their respective tiers without ever permitting east-west traffic flows.

-The following subnets are defined by the Architecture:
+The following subnets are defined by the *AWS Secure Environment Architecture*:

 * **TGW subnet**: This subnet hosts the elastic-network interfaces for the TGW attachment.
 A `/27` subnet is sufficient.
 * **Web subnet**: This subnet hosts front-end or otherwise 'client' facing infrastructure.
 A `/20` or larger subnet is recommended to facilitate auto-scaling.